Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 1. Custom Dashboards and Reports:

-• Customize dashboards or reports within your analytics tool to monitor specific metrics related to conversions.
+• Customize dashboards or reports in your analytics tool to monitor specific conversion metrics.
 This provides a quick overview of the performance of your conversion goals.

 By implementing these tracking methods and regularly analyzing the data, you can gain valuable insights into user behavior, identify areas for improvement, and make informed decisions to optimize your website for higher conversion rates.